Naringin

 Naringin is a flavanone-7-O-glycoside between the flavanone naringenin and the disaccharide neohesperidose.
 The flavonoid naringin occurs naturally in citrus fruits, especially in grapefruit, where naringin is responsible for the fruit's bitter taste.

-In commercial grapefruit juice production, the enzyme naringinase can be used to remove the bitterness created by naringin.
+In commercial grapefruit juice production, the enzyme naringinase can be used to remove the bitterness (debittering) created by naringin.
 In humans naringin is metabolized to the aglycone naringenin (not bitter) by naringinase present in the gut.

 Structure

 Naringin belongs to the flavonoid family.
 Flavonoids consist of 15 carbon atoms in 3 rings, 2 of which must be benzene rings connected by a 3 carbon chain.
 Naringin contains the basic flavonoid structure along with one rhamnose and one glucose unit attached to its aglycone portion, called naringenin, at the 7-carbon position.
 The steric hindrance provided by the two sugar units makes naringin less potent than its aglycone counterpart, naringenin.

 Metabolism

 In humans, naringinase is found in the liver and rapidly metabolizes naringin into naringenin.
-This happens in two steps- first, naringin is hydrolyzed by α-L-rhamnosidase activity of naringinase to rhamnose and prunin.
-The prunin formed is then hydrolyzed by β-d-glucosidase activity of naringinase into naringenin and glucose.
+This happens in two steps: first, naringin is hydrolyzed by α-L-rhamnosidase activity of naringinase to rhamnose and prunin.
+The prunin formed is then hydrolyzed by β-D-glucosidase activity of naringinase into naringenin and glucose.
 Naringinase is an enzyme that has a wide occurrence in nature and can be found in plants, yeasts, and fungi.
 It is commercially attractive due to its debittering properties.